wp-plugins/showlinks/readme.txt

 = 1.01 =
 * Added the options category, category_name, show_images, show_name and show_description.

+= 1.02 =
+* Rewrote some code regarding string output.
+This is a feature/bug-fix release.

 == Upgrade Notice ==

-= 1.01 =
+= 1.02 =
-Added a few of the parameters available with wp_list_bookmarks, if you want to limit or enhance the output in some way you want this upgrade.
+This upgrade will probably change the location of the link-list.
+But it's all for the better.